One-Shot Coordination of First and Last Mode Transportation: Simulations

-We simulated the \emph{feed-in} problem for a fixed demand profile with demand, $d_l$ drawn uniformly from $\intrangecc{0}{250}$.
+In the rest of this subsection, we present results for Graph II.
+We set $b=2.5$ and $T = 30$, for which $\MbrR$ has 12219 routes and 45050 optimization variables.
+We also note that all nodes satisfy Assumptions~\ref{A:2} and~\ref{A:4}.
+We simulated the \emph{feed-in} problem for a fixed demand profile with $d_l$, for each $l \in V$, drawn uniformly from $\intrangecc{0}{250}$.
 The total demand was $\sum_l d_l = 2468$.
 Figure \ref{fig:Simulations} shows the simulation results.
-We utilised Proposition~\ref{prop:supply-opt} to generate the route set $\mathbf{R}^-$ which had 6265 routes and the resulting number of optimization variables was 12695.
+We utilized Proposition~\ref{prop:supply-opt} to generate the route set $\Rin^-$ which had 6265 routes and the resulting number of optimization variables was 12695.
 In Figure \ref{fig:sim_results1}, maximum profits for given total supply (marked in red line) is from Proposition~\ref{prop:supply-opt}.
-The maximum profits converge to the absolute maximum profits, $J_{\max} = 105033.5$ (given by Theorem \ref{th:suff-supplies}).
-We also simulated an \emph{equivalent macroscopic} V.R.P. by concentrating all supply at $I$, i.e. $S_I = s$, $S_l = 0$ , $\forall l\neq I$.
-We observe in Figure~\ref{fig:sim_results1} that the profits earned are far lower, compared to that of any randomly chosen supply distributions.
-This is explained by two elements - insufficient time-window and cost-factor.
-Given $T=30$, 4 nodes do not have $r\in \mathbf{R}$ such that $o_r = I$ and $l \in V_r$.
-Also given $b = 2.5$, only 16 of the 23 nodes satisfy Proposition~\eqref{prop:necc-suff-b-multi-legs}, implying at-least 7 nodes do not have $r \in \MbrR$ with $o_r = I$ and $l \in V_r$.
+The maximum profits as a function of total supply $s$ converge to the absolute maximum profits, $J_{\max} = 105033.5$ (given by Theorem \ref{th:suff-supplies}).
+We also simulated an \emph{equivalent macroscopic} V.R.P., with all supply at $H$, i.e. $S_H = s$, $S_l = 0$, $\forall l\neq H$.
+We observe in Figure~\ref{fig:sim_results1} that the profits earned in this latter case are far lower, compared to that of any randomly chosen supply configurations.
+This is explained by two factors - insufficient time-window and cost-factor.
+Given $T=30$, 4 nodes do not have $r\in \Rin$ such that $o_r = H$ and $l \in V_r$.
+Also given $b = 2.5$, only 16 of the 23 nodes satisfy Proposition~\eqref{prop:necc-suff-b-multi-legs}, implying at-least 7 nodes do not have $r \in \MbrR$ with $o_r = H$ and $l \in V_r$.
 The necessary value of $b$ is $3.06$ for all nodes to satisfy Proposition~\ref{prop:necc-suff-b-multi-legs}.

-In Figure \ref{fig:sim_results3} we also see the number of routes used to generate maximum profits generally increases with $s$ though after a point the number of routes used starts to reduce.
-We imposed the added restriction that the supply distribution is chosen from the set \eqref{eq:supply-set} for using in the construction of an equivalent feed-out problem.
+In Figure \ref{fig:sim_results3}, we also see the number of routes used to generate maximum profits generally increases with $s$ though after a point the number of routes used starts to reduce.
+We imposed the added restriction that the supply configuration is chosen from the set \eqref{eq:supply-set} to compare with the equivalent feed-out problem.